State Historic Preservation Office

 In addition, Congress acknowledged that, whether raising funds for small museums, maintaining their own homes, lobbying for the preservation of a local site or redeveloping underutilized commercial buildings, "the major burdens of historic preservation have been borne and major efforts initiated by private agencies and individuals."

 In Spring 1970, the private citizens who made up the state's review board approved Missouri's first statewide preservation plan.
 Again, it was one of the first such plans to be approved by the National Park Service.
-In 2011, following a series of meetings across the state, input from citizens appointed to the Missouri Advisory Council on Historic Preservation, and approval by the National Park Service, the newest version of Missouri's Preservation Horizons was drafted.
-The text is available here while the final document is being produced.
-This version lacks illustrations, but the text clearly shows the labors of historians, architects, proud owners of farms, homes, shops, hotels, filling stations and theaters across the state.
+In 2018, following a series of public and agency meetings across the state, input from online survey participants, recommendations from citizens appointed to the Missouri Advisory Council on Historic Preservation, and approval by the National Park Service, the Missouri State Historic Preservation Office finalized the newest version of the comprehensive, statewide historic preservation plan, Our Sense of Place: Preserving Missouri's Cultural Resources.
+The broad goals established in the planning process are joined in this document with a series of objectives and actions that can be taken by individuals, local preservation groups or government agencies to preserve and increase appreciation for our state's historic properties.
+The plan recognizes that these groups share a vision, but each play a different role in preserving the history and historic places of our state and communities.

 For more information on historic properties, you can also browse the National Register nominations for properties in your favorite county.
 It will be obvious to you the dedication of the citizens who make up the Advisory Council and put in long hours reviewing the nominations that will, if approved by them, go on to the federal level for final review.
-Their meetings — such as the one that will take place in Jefferson City on Friday, Feb.
-7, 2014 — are a great place to witness citizen participation in the preservation of our "irreplaceable heritage."
+Their meetings are a great place to witness citizen participation in the preservation of our "irreplaceable heritage."

 The majority of sites in the National Register are listed for their significance within their local communities, but some are listed for statewide or national significance.

-Among the Missouri sites listed at the national level of significance are the birthplaces of George Washington Carver in Newton County, a National Monument, and Harry S Truman, whose National-Register-listed birthplace in Lamar is managed by the Missouri Department of Natural Resources' Division of State Parks.
-The 33rd President is also represented by 8e Independence home -- now a National Historic Landmark -- where he spent most of his life.
+Among the Missouri sites listed at the national level of significance are the birthplaces of George Washington Carver in Newton County, and Harry S Truman, whose National-Register-listed birthplace in Lamar is managed by the Missouri Department of Natural Resources' Division of State Parks.
+The 33rd President is also represented by his Independence home -- now a National Historic Landmark -- where he spent most of his life.

 Other nationally significant sites are privately owned.
 That is the case with the Simmons Stables in Audrain County, listed in the National Register as nationally significant for its representation of Mexico, Missouri's past as the "Saddlebred Horse Capital of The World."